 - Touch base, always take a moment to reach out and connect with the person you are communicating with to touch base and clear things up if you are unsure, this approach helps make sure you are both on the same page and can save valuable time.

 - A quick phone call, believe it or not, can ease tension, or clear things up really quick!

 - If you are worried about using your personal phone for business purposes, think about using a Google Number to help screen calls.
-Then you can publicly list your Google phone number for your creative business but have the ability to screen calls, read voice mails and message from a different number from your personal one.
+Then you can publicly list your Google phone number for your creative business but have the ability to screen calls, read voicemails, and messages from a different number from your personal one.

-- When a miss communication happens, its best to just own it!
-Positioning yourself in a mode of “How can we clear this up?” or apologizing for your part of the miss communication can help transition you out of conflict and into taking positive action.
+- When miscommunication happens, it’s best to just own it!
+Positioning yourself in a mode of “How can we clear this up?” or apologizing for your part of the miscommunication can help transition you out of conflict and into taking positive action.
 Don’t get defensive.